The term ‘crime against a person’ relates to the category of offences which involve harming another person or putting them in danger.

 A person who is charged with assault is ordinarily released on bail.
 This is because most of the charges which are associated with allegations of assault do not elevate an accused person into a situation where they are required to demonstrate compelling reasons to be released on bail.

-However, in some cases, Police might apply for an Intervention Order to prevent any further contact between the victim and accused and/or impose restrictive bail conditions aimed at preventing contact and minimising the accused’s risk of reoffending.
+However, in some cases, Police might apply for an Intervention Order to prevent any further contact between the victim and accused.
+Or they might impose restrictive bail conditions aimed at preventing contact and minimising the accused’s risk of reoffending.

 Unless a serious injury is caused, or the assault is accompanied by other serious violent offences, assault charges are heard by a Magistrate sitting in the Magistrates’ Court.